California Estate Planning Lawyer

 Estate planning is the thing you do that answers all of these questions.
 Estate planning also answers other important questions like, what happens if I become ill or disabled and can’t care for myself?
 How will decisions be made about my healthcare, and who will make them?
 What about my finances?

 Here are some basics about California estate planning and how it affects probate.
 If you have any questions, call me!
-Call NOW for your FREE consultation!
+Call an experienced California estate planning lawyer for your FREE consultation!

 Wills do a lot of things.
 Wills let you appoint the executor of your estate (the person stuck with the thankless task of reading your will and making sure your wishes are fulfilled).
 Wills let you appoint a guardian for your young children, should you and your spouse both die while you have kids at home.
 Wills also let you decide where all your property will go.
 No estate plan is complete without a Last Will and Testament.